A boats anchor agains a futuristic background with rectangle patterns

 • position-anchor

-• inset-area
+• position-area

 It offers a lot of possibilities, however, I still notice some issues with this from time to time, but then again, it’s still an early implementation.
 I have yet to play around with everything available here.